 Cousteau, Marine Science, Conservation and Television Documentaries

 All Aboard Calypso

-Cousteau had shared his plans to make undersea film documentaries with wealthy British philanthropist Thomas Loel Guinness.Guinness was highly enthusiastic and he decided the best way he could help was to provide Cousteau with a ship.
+Cousteau shared his plans to make undersea film documentaries with wealthy British philanthropist Thomas Loel Guinness.Guinness was highly enthusiastic and decided the best way he could help Cousteau was with a ship.

-In 1950 Guinness bought a former car ferry and leased it to Cousteau, now 40-years-old, for a token 1 franc a year.
+In 1950 Guinness bought a former car ferry and leased it to Cousteau, who was now 40-years-old, for a token 1 franc a year.

 The ship’s name was Calypso.
-Like Cousteau’s own name, it was destined to become familiar to TV audiences all over the world.
+Like Cousteau, it was destined to become familiar to TV audiences all over the world.

 To raise more money, he and Frédéric Dumas coauthored the 1953 book The Silent World, a book about their pioneering adventures in SCUBA diving.